Bulk and Skull: Mighty Morphin Power Rangers: The Movie

 In Mighty Morphin Power Rangers: The Movie, Bulk and Skull participated in the charity skydive with the Ranger teens, but landed in a construction site where Ivan Ooze's prison egg would be unearthed.
 They are later seen during a party at Ernie's and assist the Rangers' young friend Fred Kelman and the other Kids in stopping the brainwashed parents of Angel Grove from leaping to their deaths.
 When the movie ends with a celebration at Angel Grove Harbor, and a sign thanking the Power Rangers for saving the world is lit up, Bulk and Skull are offended, even though they had just played a major part in saving people's lives.

 Canceled spinoff

 Around the time of Zeo, Saban planned to make a Bulk and Skull comedy spinoff show, where they would run a hotel (Jason Narvy has said that he thinks it was "their grandmothers' hotel").
 A Mexican Elvis impersonator was going to be a supporting character.
 Narvy claims that the video release The Good, The Bad, and the Stupid was put out as a "test market" and when "no one out there bought it", Saban cancelled the plans.
 This is also the reason why the characters were turned into chimpanzees in Turbo as the actors who played them were busy shooting the pilot for their spin-off.

+Power/Rangers (2015 short film)

+In Power/Rangers Bulk and Skull (played by Tony Gomez and Matt D'Elia), in this much darker reimagining, in this timeline the Machine Empire defeats the Power Rangers and destroys the Megazord in battle, Earth's governments negotiate a truce with the Machine Empire and the Power Rangers are disbanded.
+Bulk and Skull are Meth addicts and betray Kimberly Hart and Jason Lee Scott to the Machines for more Meth.
+Tommy Oliver goes to their trailer only to find they have both died of overdoses.
+It is later revealed that they were murdered by Rita Repulsa.